Velocidex/velociraptor/gui/velociraptor/src/components/i8n/README.md

 5. If you are a native speaker, review `de_automated.json` and paste the translations in `de.jsx` directly, while removing them from `de.json`

+NOTE: This entire process can be achieved using `make translations`